learn-co-students/dc-wh-web-021819/01-hashketball-review/lecture_notes.md

 - explain "Flipped Classroom":  We expect you to see the material before lecture (although not master)

 - emphasize asking questions, feeling stupid, saying "I don't know".
-Talk about Imposter Syndrome
+Talk about Imposter Syndrome.
+Remove word "aspiring" from vocabulary

 - Don't code along unless instructed to